-Apart from having a smartphone and internet data package, the quality of the internet network in each region is very important also.
+Apart from having a smartphone and internet data package, the quality of the internet network in each region is very important.
 For areas close to the city center, of course already have good network quality, but for the areas far from it, the network quality is still an obstacle in online learning implementation.
-The following is a table of internet networking quality in each sub-district in Labuhanbatu Regency.
+Table 2 shows internet networking quality in each sub-district in Labuhanbatu Regency.